-William J. McCarter was born in 1929.
-He attended Lafayette College and Temple University before serving in the 45th Infantry Division during the Korean War.
-McCarter's broadcasting career began in 1953 with WFIL in Philadelphia, where he worked on American Bandstand.
-He later worked at WHYY, WNET, and ABC.
+William J. McCarter (1929-2011) led WTTW in Chicago for 27 years, building it into one of the country's most-watched public television stations.
+He began his broadcasting career in 1953 with WFIL in Philadelphia, where he worked on American Bandstand.
+McCarter later worked at WHYY, WNET, and ABC.
 McCarter worked from 1964-1971 at WETA-TV/FM, where he was president and general manager.
-McCarter served as president of the Eastern Educational Television Network from 1968 to 1971.
-McCarter moved to Chicago in 1971 and led WTTW for 27 years.
+McCarter served as president of the Eastern Educational Television Network from 1968 to 1971 before moving to Chicago and led WTTW.
 Programs developed at WTTW during McCarter's tenure include Chicago Tonight, Sneak Previews, and The McLaughlin Group.
 WTTW and its sister radio station WFMT-FM received 12 George Foster Peabody Awards during this time.
-William J. McCarter died in 2011.
-The collection contains testimonies involving a conflict of interest case before the Subcommittee on Communications and Power of the Committee on Interstate and Foreign Commerce on April 27 and May 1, 1970 as well as clippings and testimony regarding WETA.
-In addition, the collection contains a 14 page article about McCarter featured in the September 4, 1992 edition of Reader: Chicago's Free Weekly.

 The collection is open for research use.